OfficeDev/office-js-docs-pr/docs/outlook/sensitivity-label.md

 ## Configure the manifest

 > [!NOTE]
-> The sensitivity label feature isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> The sensitivity label feature isn't yet supported for the [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md).

 To use the sensitivity feature in your Outlook add-in project, you must set the [\<Permissions\> element](/javascript/api/manifest/permissions) of the XML manifest to **ReadWriteItem**.